mirzawaqasahmed/f5-big-iq-lab/docs/source/class3/module1/lab1.rst

 To filter data in charts and dimensions, expand the dimensions to select specific objects listed.
 Note: Certain dimensions list aggregated data.
 Click Enhanced Analytics to enable object data for these dimensions.

+Take the time to naviate in all the different charts.

+.. note:: When using the filters, do not enter the first ``/`` in your query.

 .. image:: ../pictures/module1/img_module1_lab1_7.png
   :align: center
   :scale: 50%